CompBench: Benchmarking Complex Instruction-guided Image Editing: Conclusion

 \section{Conclusion}

-In this work, we introduce CompBench, the first large-scale benchmark specifically designed for comprehensive evaluation of instruction-guided image editing capabilities.
-Our meticulously constructed benchmark encompasses five major categories with nine specialized tasks targeting complex image manipulation scenarios, comprising over 3,000 high-quality image editing pairs with corresponding natural language instructions.
-We conduct extensive experimental evaluation across 13 state-of-the-art instruction-guided image editing models on all benchmark tasks to systematically assess the capabilities and limitations of contemporary editing systems and validate the efficacy of our evaluation framework.
-The experimental findings from CompBench not only reveal significant performance gaps in current models but also yield valuable insights that elucidate promising research directions for advancing next-generation image editing systems with enhanced reasoning abilities and fine-grained control.
+In this work, we introduce CompBench, the first large-scale benchmark designed for complex instruction-guided image editing.
+Our benchmark encompasses five major categories with nine specialized tasks comprising over 3,000 high-quality image editing pairs with corresponding instructions.
+We conduct extensive evaluation to systematically assess the capabilities and limitations of contemporary editing systems and validate our evaluation framework.
+Our findings not only reveal significant performance gaps in current models but also provide valuable insights to guide future research toward next-generation image editing systems.